DNSCrypt/dnscrypt-resolvers/v2/parental-control.md

 ## cleanbrowsing-adult

-Blocks access to all adult, pornographic and explicit sites.
+Blocks access to adult, pornographic and explicit sites.
 It does not block proxy or VPNs, nor mixed-content sites.
 Sites like Reddit are allowed.
 Google and Bing are set to the Safe Mode.